 - Pizza Dough see recipe HERE

-- 2 to 3 cups freshly shredded mozzarella cheese
+- 2 cups freshly shredded mozzarella cheese

 - 6 fresh basil leaves sliced into strips